top of page

 • Maintenance check-ins every 6 months

-Research by Dr. John Gottman shows that couples who continue with maintenance sessions are far less likely to relapse into old patterns.
+Research shows that couples who continue with maintenance sessions are far less likely to relapse into old patterns.
 These ongoing check-ins provide a supportive space to keep your relationship strong and resilient over time.

 How Sessions Work